haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Becoming a paladin involves taking vows that commit the paladin to the cause of righteousness, an active path of fighting wickedness.
 The final oath, taken when he or she reaches 3rd level, is the culmination of all the paladin’s training.
 Some characters with this class don’t consider themselves true paladins until they have reached 3rd level and made this oath.
 For others, the actual swearing of the oath is a formality, an official stamp on what has always been true in the paladin’s heart.
 Oath of Devotion
 The Oath of Devotion binds a paladin to the loftiest ideals of justice, virtue, and order.
 Sometimes called cavaliers, white knights, or holy warriors, these
-         Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 32

 paladins meet the ideal of the knight in shining armor, acting with honor in pursuit of justice and the greater good.
 They hold themselves to the highest standards of conduct, and some, for better or worse, hold the rest of the world to the same standards.
 Many who swear this oath are devoted to gods of law and good and use their gods’ tenets as the measure of their devotion.
 They hold angels—the perfect servants of good—as their ideals, and incorporate images of angelic wings into their helmets or coats of arms.
 Tenets of Devotion